morganstanley/testplan/doc/en/pools.rst

         weight=1,
     )
     def make_multitest(name, part_tuple=None, suites=None):
-        # a test target shall only return 1 runnable object
+        # By parameterizing this task target totally 3 runnable objects
+        # can be retrieved during discovering task targets.
         test = MultiTest(
             name=name, suites=[cls() for cls in suites], part=part_tuple
         )
         return test

-The code above specifies a collections of parameters in @task_target, and each entry will be used create one task - thus 3 tasks will be created from the target.
+The code above specifies a collections of parameters in `@task_target`, and each entry will be used create one task - thus 3 tasks will be created from the target.
+Note that arguments defined in this way have a higher priority.

 For a complete and downloadable example, see :ref:`here <example_discover>`.